NOCTUA-ETHZ/px4_ros_com/README.md

 OLD (PX4 1.13): This package materializes the ROS2 side of PX4 DDS bridge, establishing a bridge between the PX4 autopilot stack through an XRCE-DDS bridge.

 In PX4 1.14 (with the uXRCE-DDS bridge) this is not needed anymore.
-However, there are some nice examples for offboard control in this package.
+However, there are some nice examples for offboard control in this repo.

 It has a straight dependency on the [`px4_msgs`](https://github.com/PX4/px4_msgs) package.